What is Masorah?

 The Masorah makes up a quality assurance system for the TaNaKh (Hebrew Bible).
 It is network of notes that has ensured the transmission of our texts–error free–from ancient times to the present.

 But what really interests me is those strange letters that I noticed as a child.
-Rabbi Lieberman explained that these strange letters are called “Otiot Meshunot”.
+The Rabbi explained that these strange letters are called “Otiot Meshunot”.
 In Hebrew, Otiot means ‘letters’ and Meshunot means ‘strange’, ‘incomprehensible’, or ‘different’.
-I translate the phrase “Otiot Meshunot” as “Unusual Letters”.
+Usually translated as “Unusual Letters”, I would translate the phrase “Otiot Meshunot” as “Extraordinary”, “Atypical”, “Distinct” or even “Rare Letters” in the scroll.

 It’s these letters that I truly want to study, for each carries within it a story, a lesson, a piece of hidden wisdom.
 Something is out of place or changed up for a reason.
 Countless scribes have faithfully copied these idiosyncrasies for millennia for us to learn from them here and now, in the year 2016.